bingyangchen/KM-software/System Design/System Design 101.md

 ![[microservice-tech.jpeg]]

 - **Pre-Production**
-    - Define API - This establishes a contract between frontend and backend.
+    - Define API: This establishes a contract between frontend and backend.
 We can use Postman or OpenAPI for this.
-    - Development - Node.js or react is popular for frontend development, and java/python/go for backend development.
+    - Development: Node.js or react is popular for frontend development, and java/python/go for backend development.
 Also, we need to change the configurations in the API gateway according to API definitions.
-    - Continuous Integration - JUnit and Jenkins for automated testing.
+    - Continuous integration: JUnit and Jenkins for automated testing.
 The code is packaged into a Docker image and deployed as microservices.

 - **Production**
     - Nginx is a common choice for load balancers.
-Cloudflare provides CDN (Content Delivery Network).
+CloudFlare provides CDN (Content Delivery Network).
-    - API Gateway - We can use spring boot for the gateway, and use Eureka/Zookeeper for service discovery.
+    - API gateway: We can use spring boot for the gateway, and use Eureka/Zookeeper for service discovery.
     - The microservices are deployed on clouds.
-We have options among AWS, Microsoft Azure, or Google GCP.
+We have options among Amazon AWS, Microsoft Azure, or Google GCP.
-    - Cache and Full-text Search - Redis is a common choice for caching key-value pairs.
+    - Cache and full-text search: Redis is a common choice for caching key-value pairs.
 Elasticsearch is used for full-text search.
-    - Communications - For services to talk to each other, we can use messaging infra Kafka or RPC.
+    - Communications: For services to talk to each other, we can use messaging infra Kafka or RPC.
-    - Persistence - We can use MySQL or PostgreSQL for a relational database, and Amazon S3 for object store.
+    - Persistence: We can use MySQL or PostgreSQL for a relational database, and Amazon S3 for object store.
 We can also use Cassandra for the wide-column store if necessary.
-    - Management & Monitoring - To manage so many microservices, the common Ops tools include Prometheus, Elastic Stack, and Kubernetes.
+    - Management & monitoring: To manage so many microservices, the common Ops tools include Prometheus, Elastic Stack, and Kubernetes.

-### Why is Kafka fast
+### Why is Kafka Fast

 There are many design decisions that contributed to Kafka’s performance.
 In this post, we’ll focus on two.
 We think these two carried the most weight.